Introduction to Traditional Brazilian Food

 It’s a regional Brazilian cuisine heavy in seafood and coconut dishes, on account of its large coastline.
 The tropical climate also favored planting and use of cane sugar and whole cane sugar (rapadura).
 Plus, there are fruit compotes from the Portuguese, palm oil and black-eye peas from Africans, tapioca (manioc) flour from the Native tribes, and the Dutch Edam cheese (from which ‘queijo do reino’ is adapted), among others.

-This region and the North region are also known for their gluten-free diet where vegetable roots, corn and tapioca-based dishes are common, along with rice and beans.
+This region and the North region are also known for their gluten-free diet where vegetable roots, corn, and tapioca-based dishes are common, along with rice and beans, two of our most traditional Brazilian foods.
 This is in contrast to other regions that have more wheat-based dishes.

 Mid-West